razorpay/blade/rfcs/2022-04-09-accessibility.md

 > [Specification](https://www.w3.org/WAI/WCAG21/quickref/#focus-order)

-Tab order is important for proper navigation through a keyboard interface.
+Tab order is important for proper navigation through a keyboard interface, for example - using the <kbd>Tab</kbd> key to cycle through actionable UI elements on the screen.
 The tab order of the page must be logical and follow the visual order of elements on the page.

 #### Best practices for logical tab order: <!-- omit in toc -->